 - Excluded tenancies (pre-1989)

-Housing benefit is included in the benefit cap, which may reduce the amount you're paid.
+Housing benefit is included in the benefit cap, which may reduce the amount you can claim.
 Read more about the benefit cap.

 Tenants renting from a registered social landlord